Chicago Amputation Accident Lawyers

 - More than 50% of all individuals suffering from diabetes who have experienced a lower extremity amputation will undergo an additional amputation of the other leg in the next three years.

-- Home and Vehicle Remodeling – Your amputation may leave you in a wheelchair.
+- Home and Vehicle Remodeling – Your injury may leave you in a wheelchair.
 That will require remodeling to your home, office, or workplace.
 The construction might demand widened entryways and doors or lift and ramp installs.
 You may need to lower your kitchen and bathroom counters.
 Some amputees even outfit their car, truck, or van to include hand and lift controls.

 - Buy Prosthetics – The cost of prosthetics is astronomical.
 Artificial legs or arms can exceed $50,000.
 Unfortunately, you will likely need to purchase additional prosthetics in the future.
-In the weeks following your amputation surgery, doctors will fit you with a temporary artificial limb that might work well while the swelling subsides, and the limb continues to heal.
+In the weeks following your surgery, doctors will fit you with a temporary artificial prosthetic that might work well while the swelling subsides, and the limb continues to heal.
 However, in the months following the accident, you will likely need your existing temporary prosthetic to be replaced with a more permanent artificial limb.
 This may last five years based on average wear and tear.
 Sadly, most private insurance carriers will not provide financial coverage to reimburse the cost of buying prosthetic devices.

 - Exercise routines to strengthen and build muscle mass to make up for the missing limb.
 These routines will help increase endurance, add coordination, and ensure balance.